-Before you commit to moving, talk to a renovation contractor to get some ideas for opening unused space.
+Before you commit to moving, talk to a renovation contractor to get some ideas for opening unused space and a rough estimate on labor costs.
 Finishing a basement, garage, or even an attic could add bedrooms or living areas.
 You could combine smartly placed extensions with finishing projects to add ample living space to a cramped home.

 There are so many options with remodeling.
 The best contractors will help you to visualize what your home could become.

 Is Moving Going to Fix What’s Missing in Your Current Home?